TraLe-ITDSIU19058/hello-world/README.md

-## Welcome to GitHub Pages
+## Welcome to Jasmine Blog

-You can use the [editor on GitHub](https://github.com/TraLe-ITDSIU19058/hello-world/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can see my [blogs](https://github.com/TraLe-ITDSIU19058/hello-world/edit/main/README.md) to get the new contents Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown